anryangelov/javascript_notes/README.md

 Every function has scope chain - every outer parent function and finally the global scope.
 `let` and `const` variables are block scoped but `var` variables are not block scoped.
 We can override variables accessed in function and declared somewhere in scope chain outside of the function.
+<sub><sup>
-That's differ from python for example where we have to use `global or nonlocal`  in order to override variable created outside of the function.
+That's differ from python for example where we have to use `global` or `nonlocal`  in order to override variable created outside of the function.
+</sub></sup>

 #### 13 Hoisting

 Makes some types of variables accessible/usable in the code before they are actually declared.
 "Variables lifted to the top of their scope".
 Because the code is parsed for variables and function statement before executing.

 - function statement can be declared after calling them.
 - `var` variable can used before declaring them but they will be undefined.
-This lead to a lot of bugs.
+That leads to a lot of bugs.
 Declaring variable with `var` should be avoided!
 - `let` and `const` they are also use hoisting but also they go TDZ (Temporal Dead Zone) until declaration line of the variable is reached.
 If the variable is in TDZ error is raise different error from undeclared variable at all.

 `const` variables work thanks to the TDZ

 #### 14 This keyword
 Special variable that is created for every execution context (every function).
 Takes the value of (points to) the owner of the function in which the `this` keyword is used.
 It is **NOT** static.
-It depends on how the function is called, and its value is assigned when the function is actually called.
+It depends on how the function is called and its value is assigned when the function is actually called.
 Here are 4 different ways in which function can be called:
 - as a method in that case `this` points to the object
 ```javascript